owend91/SQLConvert/README.md

 # SQLConvert
-Convert SQL Formatting between oracle and eclipse
+Convert SQL Formatting between oracle and eclipse, based on how our current projects are setup